JeongHwaSik/Powerful-SeqAttn-for-CCT/README.md

-# Powerful SeqAttention for CCT
+# 🔥Powerful SeqAttention for CCT🔥

-For details see 🔥[Powerful SeqAttention for Compact Convolutional Transformer]()🔥 by Hwasik Jeong and Jongbin Ryu.
+For details see [Powerful SeqAttention for Compact Convolutional Transformer]() by Hwasik Jeong and Jongbin Ryu.

 <br>